Leg Length Inequality CaseFile is the story of a young man with a seven year history of a shortened limb and associated low back pain.

 Mr T, aged 24 had a motor cycle accident seven years ago in which he apparently had a "splinter" in the hip, whatever that is.
 Ever since he has had daily lower lumbar back pain.

 He has never had leg pain so there is no suggestion of a lumbar disc protrusion.

 "Miracles, chiropractors do at once.
 The impossible takes a little longer!"

 Dr Unity Lewis, DC.

 Patients like this leg length inequality casefile walk every day into every chiropractor's office.
-What remains controversial is just how many millimetres constitutes a short leg.
+What remains controversial is just how many millimetres constitutes a short limb.

 What is also difficult is that sometimes an orthotic may balance the pelvis but increase the lumbar curvature.

 Significant leg length inequality, particular if associated with a shifted sacrum, low on the same side can result in severe arthritis in lower back.
 Then it can be tricky.